 The platform is well-equipped with collaboration workflows to support the functioning of social media marketing teams working together.
 The selective access and roles allow admins to designate relevant work to the people while ensuring data security.

 The content approval feature lets users seek review and feedback from relevant stakeholders.
 The Approvals-On-The-Go feature allows you to send links to clients for easy approvals.
-Dedicated space for feedback and comments help team members collaborate on each post in real time.
+Dedicated space for feedback and comments helps team members collaborate on each post in real time.

 SocialPilot Pricing